 Please keep personal items with you at all times.
 GSA cannot be responsible for items left in the hall including but not limited to poster tubes, purses, backpacks, etc.

 All posters will be located in the exhibit and poster area at the conference site.
 You must be wearing your official meeting badge to enter the exhibits and posters.

 Masks should be worn at all times when inside the conference center.
 That includes during your poster presentation.
 Hand sanitizer will be available throughout the meeting space.
 For more information on health and safety policies at the meeting, please check our Conference Policies.
 Since poster presenters will be masked, poster authors are encouraged to include their photo on their poster.

 IMPORTANT: In-person Poster Size and Format

 Posters for the in-person session should be no larger than 3’8” wide by 3’10” tall and should be formatted in portrait/vertical format.
+Each 8′ board will display two posters.
 Posters using more space than allotted will be removed.
 The GSA staff, facility staff, and personnel breaking down the boards will not be responsible for posters left up by their authors.
 Please remove your poster promptly after your session concludes.
 Posters that are not removed in a timely fashion will be recycled.

 As shown in the list above, authors have been assigned specific time slots during which they are expected to be at their poster for discussion.
 If a presenter is unable to attend their poster at the designated time, GSA asks that they find an alternate person to present in their absence.
 GSA will also place a sign on your poster board that will include your poster number along with two other poster numbers (the other two posters listed will use the same board space in different time slots).
 Please do NOT move the sign indicating poster numbers and times on the board.
 If the number is moved or removed, we will not be able to consider your poster for the poster award competition.